haviethung3004/APIC_Parser/README.md

 - **Extract Child**: Extract and download specific child objects
 - **Class Search**: Search for objects by class name
 - **Status Management**: Set status attributes for objects easily and save changes

+## Multiple Object Selection Feature

+The multiple object selection feature allows you to work with several objects simultaneously:

+- Extract multiple objects from a configuration into a single combined JSON file
+- Set the same status for multiple objects at once (created, modified, deleted)
+- Maintain the hierarchical structure of the original configuration
+- Preserve the parent object's attributes while including only the selected child objects

+This feature is especially useful when you need to:
+- Generate configuration snippets with related objects
+- Apply the same status to groups of related objects
+- Create template configurations with specific object combinations

 ## Status Attribute Feature